ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 ```

+The diagram is pretty complex, but the most important ideas are:

+* **QEMU is in control**: QEMU is 100% in control of what CPU features are
+  exposed to the guest.
+KVM will only provide the data QEMU needs through a few
+  `ioctl()` calls.
+* **Data exposed to QEMU is already filtered**: the CPUID and MSR data exposed
+  through the `KVM_GET_SUPPORTED_CPUID`, `KVM_GET_MSR_FEATURE_INDEX_LIST` and
+  `KVM_GET_MSRS` ioctls is the result of multiple layers of filtering done by
+  the kernel.

 ## (WIP) How QEMU controls CPU features

-The following diagram shows the *data flow* between multiple steps involved in
+The following diagram shows the *data flow* between multiple stages of the
-the initialization of VCPU features by QEMU:
+initialization of VCPU features by QEMU:

 ```mermaid
 flowchart TB